oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

       type: RollingUpdate
   ```

-Finally we're going to tell kubernetes what limits we want to place on the rolling upgrade.
+Finally we're going to tell Kubernetes what limits we want to place on the rolling upgrade.

 - Under the type line above, and **at the same indent** add the following